syzymon/Roads/README.md

 # Roads
 Student's work (Individual Programming Project 2018/2019 course) at University of Warsaw

-Written in pure C11 Student's work.
-The purpose of the project was to implement a CLI for a map of cities, routes and roads, which form a weighted graph, and numerous CRUD operations on them.
+The purpose of the project, written in pure C11, was to implement a CLI for a map of cities, routes and roads, which form a weighted graph, and numerous CRUD operations on them.

 The project required concise and easy to use implementations of i.a.